-Our sociology and anthropology department offers two tracks—sociology and law and society—each exploring human social behavior through studies of sociological research and theory.
+Our sociology and anthropology department offers two tracks -- sociology and criminal justice and law -- each exploring human social behavior through studies of sociological research and theory.
 You'll graduate with a knowledge of group dynamics, values and social norms that will prepare you for a career as a counselor, criminologist, statistician, urban planner, community organizer, various professions in the criminal justice system, and social worker, to name a few.

 What Is Sociology?

 According to the American Sociological Association (ASA) Sociology is:

 - a social science involving the study of the social lives of people, groups, and societies

 - the study of our behavior as social beings, covering everything from the analysis of short contacts between anonymous individuals on the street to the study of global social processes